LogtalkDotOrg/logtalk3/examples/NOTES.md

 	example of using some of the built-in database handling methods in order to implement dynamic object state

+- `engines`
+	examples of using threaded engines to implement fluents, lazy meta-predicates, interactors, and simple agents (requires Logtalk to be run with SWI-Prolog)

 - `encodings`
 	very simple example of using the new, experimental `encoding/1` directive (requires Logtalk to be run with YAP, SWI-Prolog,